ShiftTiling/ShiftTiling/README.md

-The source code of Optile will be released in the future due to the data transfering during graduation.
+The full source code will be released in the future due to the data transfering during graduation.